Denis Coderre: Spending of $410 million for Montréal's 375th anniversary in 2017

-The Montreal government of Coderre contributed $ 410 million for events and projects for Montreal's 375th anniversary, in 2017.
-The figure of 410 million means $ 241 per person in Montreal (population 1.7 million).
-The total spending for the festivities exceeded $ 1 billion.
+Coderre's municipal government contributed $410 million for events and projects for Montreal's 375th anniversary, which took place in 2017.
+The figure of 410 million means $241 per person in Montreal (population 1.7 million).
+The total spending for the festivities exceeded $1 billion.
 The rest came from Quebec, Ottawa and private sources.
-For Montreal's contribution, the main achievements that remain include several sculptures in various parts of Montreal; and some other beautification projects.
-In addition, the Société des célébrations du 375e anniversaire de Montréal, to which Montreal was a major contributor, paid $9.5 million out of the total price of $ 40 million for the controversial light project of the Jacques-Cartier Bridge.
+For Montreal's contribution, the main achievements that remain include several sculptures in various parts of Montreal and some other beautification projects.
+In addition, the Société des célébrations du 375e anniversaire de Montréal, to which Montreal was a major contributor, paid $9.5 million out of the total price of $40 million for the controversial light project of the Jacques Cartier Bridge.
 Some have found that the costs of the celebrations have not been worth the benefits.

 2017 election

 Coderre ran for re-election in the 2017 Montreal municipal election on November 5, 2017.
 In a surprise, Coderre lost the mayoral race to Valérie Plante, making her the first female elected Mayor for the city of Montréal.
 After the election loss, he announced that he would be retiring from politics.